CanyonCounty/MailingCards/README.md

 Usage
 -----
+This script requires [pyPdf](http://pybrary.net/pyPdf/).
+It was written with version 1.13 with Python 2.7

 The input directory has two sub directories - address and location
 - address - This is where you place the address report output
 - location - This is where you place the sheet you want to inject between each address page